Reviews You Can Rely On

 Heavy

 The Stanley Even-Heat Camp Pro is a high-quality, versatile cookware set that is perfectly designed for car camping.
-This 10-piece set features two pots (4.75 qt and 1.8 qt) with vented lids, one 8" frying pan, two plastic cooking utensils, one collapsible cutting board, and two silicone trivets, which we particularly appreciate for pouring out pasta water or moving a hot pot to the picnic table.
-The 18/8 stainless steel not only distributes heat evenly across the cook surface but also increases balance and durability.
+This 10-piece set features two pots (4.75 quart and 1.8 quart) with vented lids, one 8" frying pan, two plastic cooking utensils, one collapsible cutting board, and two silicone trivets, which we particularly appreciate for pouring out pasta water or moving a hot pot to the picnic table.
+The 18/8 stainless steel not only distributes heat evenly across the cooking surface but also increases balance and durability.
 Best of all, this all packs into the large pot for easy storage and transport.

-Even though it's an excellent cookware set, the Camp Pro isn't perfect.
-We noticed that the plastic cooking utensils easily disfigure if exposed to too much heat, like when scraping pancakes or eggs off the bottom of a hot pan.
+You'll want to take care not to expose the plastic cooking to prolonged heat, as they can warp.
 Also, the size and number of pieces of this stainless steel set make it one of the heavier options we tested.
 For comparison, the stainless steel Stanley Adventure Base Camp weighs nearly half that of the Camp Pro set, though its construction is not nearly as robust.
 Still, once you get the hang of the particular nesting sequence, the transportability of the Camp Pro set is entirely worth the extra weight.
-Whether you're cooking for a crew at the campsite – or even bringing this quality set into your kitchen – this high-quality set will not disappoint.
+Whether you're cooking for a crew at the campsite – or even bringing this set into your kitchen – this high-quality set will not disappoint.

 Read more: Stanley Even-Heat Camp Pro review